 Comprehensive Pet Dental Care

 Your pet’s dental cleaning includes the use of a hand scaler to remove plaque and tartar.
 We also use a probe to check deep under the gum line for periodontal disease.
-Once your pet’s teeth have been thoroughly cleaned above and below the gum line, they will be polished to a smooth surface to prevent further tartar build up.
+Once your pet’s teeth have been thoroughly cleaned above and below the gum line, they will be polished to a smooth surface to prevent further tartar build-up.

 We encourage you to continue with good dental care at home by brushing your pet’s teeth regularly and providing treats and foods that we recommend for maintaining oral health.
 You can also apply a dental antiseptic, which we can provide, that helps control infection of the gums.

 We are sure you will be happy with the pet dental care Edmonton West Animal Hospital provides.
-Our veterinarians have special interest in animal dentistry, offering the trusted care for your pet’s dental health.
+Our veterinarians have a special interest in animal dentistry, offering the trusted care for your pet’s dental health.
 Contact our pet dental care staff today for more info or to request an appointment.
 We look forward to hearing from you soon!
 Call or text us today at (780) 488-0124.